-Clare Housing is the result of a long journey that involved the compassionate energy of thousands of individuals from many religious communities and organizations.
+Clare Housing you know today is the result of a long journey.
+That journey involved the compassionate energy of thousands of individuals from many religious communities and organizations.

 A Benedictine, Brother Louie, opened the first home that took in people who were dying of AIDS and had nowhere else to go.
 Eventually, Brother Louie’s was licensed as adult foster care and began to receive public funds.
 This model served for future homes.
 Nevertheless, volunteers remained the backbone of the programs.

 Through the efforts of members of St. Joan of Arc Church, Grace House opened in the former church rectory.
 Grace House is located in the Regina neighborhood of Minneapolis.